Law enforcement in Transnistria

 Law enforcement in Transnistria is administered by the region's own police force (PMR militsiya).
 Transnistria functions as a presidential republic, with its own government, parliament, military, paramilitary and police (militsiya) force, constitution, currency, postal system and stamps, flag, national anthem, and coat of arms.

-International recognition of its sovereignty is limited to Abkhazia and South Ossetia however, and due to the disputed status of Transnistria, it is subject to the security agencies and concerns of other nations, and both Russian and Transnistrian police officers work side by side patrolling the de facto border between Transnistria and Moldova.
+International recognition of its sovereignty is limited to Abkhazia and South Ossetia (themselves both only partially recognised as sovereign nations) however, and due to the disputed status of Transnistria, it is subject to the security agencies and concerns of other nations, and both Russian and Transnistrian police officers work side by side patrolling the de facto border between Transnistria and Moldova.
 The PMR Ministry of Internal Affairs (MVD) is the main governmental body of the law enforcement.
 Paramilitary security forces such as the Internal Troops reinforce the Militsiya, and act as riot police during internal conflict.